alamehan/nice-list/README.md

 * Increase Productivity
   * [Extensify](https://chrome.google.com/webstore/detail/extensity/jjmflmamggggndanpgfnpelongoepncg) - Tool for lightning fast enabling/disabling all your extensions for Chrome.
+  * [Elenco](https://chrome.google.com/webstore/detail/elenco/phbjhmbdcecahmckhhbdabmnhmjcpjab) - With Elenco, browsing the internet is distraction free with every new tab you open.
   * [Infinity New Tab](https://chrome.google.com/webstore/detail/infinity-new-tab-producti/dbfmnekepjoapopniengjbcpnbljalfg) - Replaces the original new tab with variety of quick and useful features.
   * [Muzli 2](https://chrome.google.com/webstore/detail/muzli-2-stay-inspired/glcipcfhmopcgidicgdociohdoicpdfc) - The freshest links about design and interactive, from around the web.
   * [Bookmark Sidebar](https://chrome.google.com/webstore/detail/bookmark-sidebar/jdbnofccmhefkmjbkkdkfiicjkgofkdh) - Toggleable sidebar with all your bookmarks at the edge of your browser window.